makersacademy/bowling-challenge/README.md

 As a user
 I want to enter how many pins I knocked down in my last roll So that I can keep track of my score

+As a user
+I want to know my score at the end of the frame
+So that I can see how I am doing
 ```